-Please read over these rules and sign at the bottom acknowledging that both the student are parent/guardian have read and understand the expectations and rules of the Machine Shop Tech program.
-By signing this form, you both understand that if any of the shop rules are broken, appel disciplinary action will follow.
-Please understand that the rules and regulations followed at our sin place to allow the students to have a positive learning experience and to stay as safe as possible under our supervision.
-We are all looking forward to a wonderful school year! nology ropriate chools are I have read and reviewed the 3D Manufacturing Technology Expectations with my parent/guardian.
-Student: Name (Please Print) Date Signature Parent/Guardian: Name (Please Print) Date Signature Parents: So I can effectively communicate your child's progress in class, please provide me with a current en and a phone number.
-If you have any questions or concerns, please contact me at your convenience. nail address Email Address Phone Number
+Please read over these rules and sign at the bottom acknowledging that both the student and parent/guardian have read and understand the expectations and rules of the 3D Manufacturing Technology program.
+By signing this form, you both understand that if any of the shop rules are broken, appropriate disciplinary action will follow.
+Please understand that the rules and regulations followed at our schools are in place to allow the students to have a positive learning experience and to stay as safe as possible while under our supervision.
+We are all looking forward to a wonderful school year!

+I have read and reviewed the 3D Manufacturing Technology Expectations with my parent/guardian.

+Student: Name (Please Print) Date

+Signature

+Parent/Guardian: Name (Please Print) Date

+Signature

+Parents: So I can effectively communicate your child's progress in class, please provide me with a current email address and a phone number.
+If you have any questions or concerns, please contact me at your convenience.

+Email Address

+Phone Number